Oily fish like salmon can have a range of health benefits when part of a balanced diet.

 How much oily fish is healthy?

-Although eating oily fish promotes many aspects of good health, overconsumption may be not be beneficial.
+Although eating oily fish promotes many aspects of good health, overconsumption may not be beneficial.
+A recent study found a risk of premature death in people with both high and low levels of HDL, raising the question of whether more HDL is always better.